 The replacement of Welsh Office Circular 1/98 has required the making of three new directions that can be downloaded below.

 Information on the provisions of the Historic Environment (Wales) Act 2016 and its implementation has been sent to the chief planning officers in Wales.
 The letters are available here.

-Development plans should reflect national policies for the preservation and enhancement of the component historic assets which comprise the historic environment.
-They may be material to decisions on individual planning applications and will be taken into account by the Welsh Ministers and Planning Inspectors in the determination of called-in planning applications and appeals.
+Every local planning authority in Wales must prepare a Local Development Plan, which should reflect national policies for the conservation and enhancement of the historic environment.
+Locally specific policies may identify opportunities for the conservation and enhancement of historic assets in the consideration of development proposals.
+Such policies may be material to decisions on individual planning applications and will be taken into account by the Welsh Ministers and Planning Inspectors in the determination of called-in applications and appeals.